smartcontractkit/ea-framework-js/docs/guides/creating-a-new-v3-ea.md

 ## Creating A New Adapter

 The framework provides an interactive EA generator script to help create new adapters.
-To create a new adapter in the [External Adapters Monorepo](https://github.com/smartcontractkit/external-adapters-js) run `yarn generate-v3-adapter`.
+To create a new adapter in the [External Adapters Monorepo](https://github.com/smartcontractkit/external-adapters-js) run `yarn new`.
 It will ask several questions regarding adapter and endpoints and will generate the file structure with all the boilerplate code.

 ## Steps to create a new Adapter manually